tkoolen/ihmc_ros_diagnostics/README.md

 ###Usage

-`roslaunch ihmc_diagnostics ihmc_logger.launch`: Run the IHMC Logging software for logging data from the controller.
+`roslaunch ihmc_ros_diagnostics ihmc_logger.launch`: Run the IHMC Logging software for logging data from the controller.

 You can set the following roslaunch args: